greg-js/arch-wiki-md-repo/wiki/_content/english/Proot.md

 ## Security

 Like chroot, proot provides only filesystem level isolation.
-Programs inside the proot "jail" share the same kernel, hardware, process space, and networking subsystem. chroot and proot are not designed to be substitutes for real [virtualization](/index.php?title=Virtualization&action=edit&redlink=1 "Virtualization (page does not exist)") applications, such as hypervisors and paravirtualizers.
+Programs inside the proot "jail" share the same kernel, hardware, process space, and networking subsystem. chroot and proot are not designed to be substitutes for real [virtualization](/index.php/Virtualization "Virtualization") applications, such as hypervisors and paravirtualizers.